 The Seoul hop on hop off bus tour runs over 4 different lines plus a DMZ tour.
-There is line A – downtown Seoul, line B – Seoul Panorama course, Line C – around Gangnam tour and line D – night tour of Seoul.
+There is Line A – downtown Seoul, line B – Seoul Panorama course, Line C – around Gangnam tour and Line D – night tour of Seoul.
 You will visit palaces and museums, shopping districts and sporting arenas.

 Baseball is one of the most popular sports in Korea.
-In the early ’80s the KBO was formed with the backing of some of Korea’s major corporations such as Samsung, LG and Lotte all owning teams.
+In the early ’80s, the KBO was formed with the backing of some of Korea’s major corporations such as Samsung, LG and Lotte all owning teams.

 In Seoul, there are 2 teams The Doosan Bears and the LG Twins.
-The season runs from March till September each year with games being played every week by the 10 teams across the country.
+The season runs from March to September each year with games being played every week by the 10 teams across the country.
 In Seoul, you can catch a game at Jasmil Stadium.